Lead(IV) chloride: Stability

-There are reports that this reaction can proceed explosively and that the compound is best stored under pure sulfuric acid at -80 °C in the dark.
+There are reports that this reaction can proceed explosively and that the compound is best stored under pure sulfuric acid at –80 °C in the dark.

-The stability of the +4 oxidation state decreases as we travel down this group of the periodic table.
-Thus while carbon tetrachloride is a stable compound, with lead the oxidation state +2 is favored and PbCl_{4} quickly becomes PbCl_{2}.
+The stability of the +4 oxidation state decreases going down group 14 of the periodic table.
+Thus, while carbon tetrachloride is a stable compound, with lead the oxidation state +2 is favored and PbCl_{4} quickly becomes PbCl_{2}.
 Indeed, the inert pair effect causes lead to favor its +2 oxidation state: Pb atom loses all its outermost p electrons and ends up with a stable, filled s subshell.

 Toxicity

 Lead is a cumulative poison.
 Only limited evidence have been shown of lead's carcinogenic effect, but lead tetrachloride, as well as all other lead compounds, is "reasonably anticipated to be human carcinogens" according to the Report on Carcinogens, Twelfth Edition (2011).
 Lead can be absorbed by the body through several routes, primarily inhalation but also ingestion and dermal contact.
 Lead compounds are also teratogens.